SquidDev/squiddev.github.io/ae-sat/index.md

 I'd like to finish off by thanking demhydraz, who got me going down this rabbit whole in the first place, and has been immensely useful as a sounding board.

+## Update #1
+I've noticed an issue with the above "proof" where a variable (or its negation) can only be used in one disjunction: meaning an expression may be considered unsatisfiable even if there is some solution.
+A work around for this issue would be to create two recipes, one mapping your initial variable item to a stack of "truthy items" and another recipe mapping it to a stack of "falsey items" (representing the negation).
+This allows you to reuse terms without being able to use both the negation and intial variable.

+I don't believe this will allow AE to solve any formulae it couldn't already, but I will update this post when I have confirmation either way.

 [lua_cnf]: https://gist.github.com/SquidDev/898a9674e412c851c31552e4ced615a6 "cnf.lua ComputerCraft script"
 [cnf_files]: https://www.dwheeler.com/essays/minisat-user-guide.html "The .cnf format explained"